Connect with others who understand.

 • Slight tremor in the fingers or hands

-As with Hashimoto’s, Graves’ disease symptoms are similar to other conditions or diseases.
-Take note of any new or increased symptoms and tell your doctor about them.
+Like Hashimoto’s, Graves’ disease symptoms can resemble other conditions or diseases.
+Take note of any new or worsening symptoms and tell your doctor about them.
 If you experience heart symptoms or changes in vision, contact your doctor immediately.

-• Get yearly blood tests to examine your thyroid hormone levels.
+• Getting early blood tests to check your thyroid hormone levels

 A MyVitiligoTeam member wrote, “The first thing my general practitioner did was check my thyroid because it can be related to vitiligo and because my mom had hypothyroidism.”